JiSooMoon/Neural_Image_Processing/README.md

 # Neural_Image_Processing_lab01

-## Write a short paragraph explaining everything you did to improve the accuracy of your CNN:
+## What I did to improve the accuracy of your CNN:

-I have few things following to improve the accuracy of CNN:
 1. Increased number of epochs
 2. Put more neurons
 3. Put more layers